Curious about spam emails and how to stop them?

 What Is Spam Email?

-Additionally, cybercriminals use spam emails for fraudulent reasons like scamming money or delivering email viruses.
+Additionally, cybercriminals use unsolicited emails for fraudulent reasons like scamming money or delivering email viruses.

-For example, you might receive unsolicited emails announcing that you just won $100,000.
+For example, you might receive an email announcing that you just won $100,000.
 To get paid, all you must do is deposit some money to an account as a bank transfer fee, which is most likely a trick to scam you out of some cash.

 How a Spammer Finds Your Email Address

-I know what you’re thinking: how does a spammer find your email address in the first place?
+I know what you’re thinking: how does someone like this find your email address in the first place?

 It’s not like you’re out there trying to get them to notice you, right?